SeenWonderAlex/UnityScreenCaptureBlocker/README.md

  - Windows' Snipping Tool
  - Mac's Screenshot Tool
  - OBS' Screen & Window Capture
+ - Any browser that screen shares or shares a window
  - Any software that uses Windows' Screen Capture API

 You should know that this does not block 100% of the time. **Do not use this plugin and be certain that it blocks everything.** There are some situations that can bypass this plugin.